A ‘walk in my shoes’ experience

 Each year, the Bainbridge Ometepe Sister Islands Association takes a delegation of high school students from Bainbridge to Ometepe for about two weeks.
 Ometepe families open their homes to the students and help them experience life in a different culture.
 For many Bainbridge students, it is a life-changing experience.
 Many of the students and their host families develop deep, long-lasting friendships.

 Students prepare for the trip by learning about our organization, participating in cultural-awareness activities, and exchanging letters with their soon-to-be host families.
 Students also participate in a service project on Bainbridge.
-And for the past two years, they have sponsored a fund-raising dinner and auction.
+And for the past five years, they have sponsored a fund-raising dinner and auction.